 |Switches between Solid and Textured draw modes.||Alt-Z|

-The shading panel in the Sidebar region provides additional control over the way objects in the 3D View appear.
+The shading panel in the Properties Region provides additional control over the way objects in the 3D View appear.

 - «Matcaps» are images mapped on a normal.
 It provides a quick way to define visible material properties for modeling and sculpting.
 Because Matcap rendering fully bypasses the material shader code, it’s a very fast rendering option.
 The selected Matcap is a setting per 3D View.
 This way you can have multiple views drawing different Matcaps.
 (Solid Viewport shading only).